 Attack simulation on the organisation’s applications, such as web or mobile applications, to perform unintended functions or to gain access to sensitive information.

-Attack simulation to assess the organisation’s incident response plan, identifying potential gaps and areas of improvement to be proactively mitigated.
+A tabletop exercise is an attack simulation tailored to assess the organisation’s incident response plan, identifying potential gaps and areas of improvement to be proactively mitigated.